 But it is the unwritten, self imposed rules we live our lives by that concern me.
-The rules that society or our parents or peers have decided are the “norm” that don’t fit with your own values or what is most important to you.
+The rules that society, relatives and peers have decided are the “norm” that don’t fit with your own values or what is most important to you.

 When I challenge the rules that people feel are holding them back from creating change in their life and work to get the results they really want, I often get the response of “well that’s what everyone does” or “that is just the way it is”.

 They have settled for the status quo.
 But just because everyone does it doesn’t make it right for you, your work or your relationships.

 It used to be “normal” to put kids up the chimney but it didn’t make it right.

 All rules are made up.
-Are you living by rules that fit your values and what matters most to you?
+So the question is, are you living by rules that fit your values and what matters most to you?
 Are you living the life you want or living someone else’s life?
 Are you working on your own terms or by those dictated as the status quo by others?

 Here is my point:

 Conformity is the killer of creativity

 Blindly conforming to what does serve you, your values and what matters most to you is like getting on the train to mediocrity central.

-So, I invite you to look at the rules you are running your life.
+So, I invite you to look at the rules you are living and working by.
 Ask questions such as: